surftrips.co

 Frequently asked

-Nazare is a beach break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Nazare is a beach bottom, massive wedging big-wave beach peaks with heavy hollow inside barrels, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Nazare